Pregnancy and the Flu

 Pregnant women, even those in perfect health, can become very ill from influenza (the "flu.")

-For example, one large study demonstrated the detrimental effect of the flu on pregnant women over the course of 17 seasons (1).
+One large study over 17 flu seasons documented the risk posed by flu for pregnant women (1).
 The study found that pregnant women in the third trimester during flu season were just as likely to be hospitalized for heart or lung problems as were women with serious, chronic medical conditions who were not pregnant.
 The risk increased substantially in late pregnancy.
 Indeed, healthy, pregnant women at 37 to 42 weeks gestation were 3-4 times more likely to be admitted to the hospital during the flu season for heart or lung problems than women who were 1-6 months postpartum.
 Pregnant women with asthma are at especially high risk for hospitalization from flu according to another study (2).
 In addition, the pandemic H1N1 flu virus of 2009 proved to be particularly harmful to pregnant women (3).
 Since the 2009-2010 pandemic, this H1N1 virus has continued to circulate during flu season (as a seasonal virus) and was predominant for most of the 2013-2014 flu season.

 Because of the risk posed by flu to pregnant women and their infants, the Centers for Disease Control and Prevention (CDC) recommends that women who are or will be pregnant during the flu season get vaccinated against the flu (4).
 The American College of Obstetricians and Gynecologists (ACOG) strongly supports this recommendation (5).

 Evidence continues to mount that the flu vaccine provides protection for both the pregnant woman and her child.
-While an earlier observational study (with methodological flaws) questioned the benefit of flu vaccine in pregnancy (6), a randomized controlled trial in Bangladesh showed that the flu vaccine protected both the mother and the infant from the flu when the mother was vaccinated (7).
-In addition, two newer studies support the benefit of flu vaccination during pregnancy.
-One study revealed a sharp reduction in flu season hospitalizations among infants whose mothers were vaccinated against the flu (8), while the other showed a decreased risk of premature and small-for-gestational-age births (9).
+Randomized controlled trials in Bangladesh and South Africa have shown that flu vaccine protects both the mother and her infant from the flu when the mother was vaccinated (6, 7).
+In addition, two other studies support the benefit of flu vaccination during pregnancy.
+One revealed a sharp reduction in flu season hospitalizations among infants whose mothers were vaccinated against the flu (8), while the other showed a decreased risk of premature and small-for-gestational-age births (9).

 Is the flu vaccine safe for pregnant women?